 You may want to consider toys good for chewing or otherwise keeping your dog busy when you aren’t home.
+This is especially important if your dog has a chewing problem as well.
 However, make sure they are not inclined to break or tear in a way that your dog could swallow the pieces easily.
 Another alternative is using a video channel designed to hold your dog’s attention.

 Barking at People, Other Animals, and Objects

 When dogs bark at people, other animals, or objects, one of two issues are usually at work.
 The dog might be distrustful or fearful, or many be acting territorial.
 In many cases, a combination of both is at work.